mrcoulter45/technology-examples/React/README.md

 ## Debugging
 [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
 Right click > Inspect > Components
-- Allows you to see:
+- Allows you to inspect:
     - all components
     - all state of each component
     - elements of each component